-CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL EMPLOYEES The needs of customers are becoming increasingly diverse.
+The needs of customers are becoming increasingly diverse.
 To meet these needs Nissan employees from different backgrounds must work together.
-Employees are the driving force for the sustainable growth of Nissan.
-Therefore, the company places great importance on establishing a workplace that maximizes the performance of all.
+Employees are the driving force for the sustainable growth of Nissan, and the company places great importance on establishing a workplace that maximizes the performance of all.

 The global expansion of Nissan's corporate activities has meant the growing diversification of not only Nissan's customers but also its employees.
 Work and lifestyle choices are changing, driven by demographic changes such as an aging population and urbanization.
 Nissan believes that for employees to work in a worry-free, self-initiated manner, they need to be able to pursue their careers regardless of gender, nationality or other factors and to choose from among various work styles to suit their particular stage of life.
+Skill development programs are another essential part of making the workplace attractive to employees.

 The workplace environment is being strengthened around four pillars: "respecting diversity as a core component of management strategy," "offering career development and learning opportunities," "ensuring employee safety and health" and "strengthening internal communication."

+NISSAN'S ACTIONS

-NISSAN'S ACTIONS Ratio of managerial posts filled by women (Japan):
+Ratio of managerial posts filled by women (fiscal 2016, Japan):